-After years of declining sales, Sears would finally close it’s Modern Homes department in 1940.
-A few other kit home manufactures — ones that hadn’t sold mortgages — survived, but the Sears kit home boom was over.
-Then came World War II, and with it, the next modern housing boom, featuring the rise of the suburbs and the prefab home.
-The kinds of homes we know today.
+After years of declining sales, Sears would finally close its Modern Homes department in 1940.
+A few other kit home manufacturers — ones that hadn’t sold mortgages — survived, but the Sears kit home boom was over.
+Then came World War II, and with it, the next modern housing boom, featuring the rise of the suburbs and the prefab home — the kinds of homes we know today.

 Kit House Hunting

 A little over twenty years ago, on a cold winter day in Elgin, Illinois (a bit outside of Chicago), Rebecca Hunter picked up an old Sears catalog and took it on a walk around the neighborhood, wondering if she might find a real-life home matching the house designs in the book.
 She wasn’t an architecture expert, or a Sears expert.
 She was just curious.

 Elgin wasn’t known for its Sears homes — when Hunter moved into the area, it wasn’t really on her radar, or anyone else’s.
 When she went out on her trek, she recalls she “wasn’t expecting to find any.”
 It was just for fun, she says, but, “I had a goal.
 I had a mission and I forgot about the cold.”
 Yet within a matter of minutes, she spotted her first Sears home: a craftsman-style Avalon that matched her catalog.
 As she took more and more walks, she found more and more examples.